View products that support dmairfield.org

 DONALD J. KEIRN

-Beyond the information from the Register, all I have is an Airforce Times obituary for Keirn published on June 2, 1980.
+Beyond the information from the Register, all I have from his NASM dossier is an Airforce Times obituary published on June 2, 1980.
 He was ranked General at the time of his death on May 11, 1980, forty-nine years to the day after his first visit to the Davis-Monthan Airfield as a lieutenant.

 He was a 1929 graduate of West Point and entered the engineering field after completing flying training in 1930.
 He had been a pilot only for a year before he brought the Condor bombers to Tucson.